Ananda Sambada

 Sri Akincana das Prabhuji

 Sri Akincana das Prabhu was born in 1957, on the island of Penang, Malaysia, and moved to the UK as a teenager in the 1970s.
 He had the great good fortune to hear His Divine Grace Srila Prabhupada speak at Bury Place.
 A couple of years later, Akincana prabhu joined the Temple and was engaged in book distribution, the Life Membership program and raising funds for the Temple.
-Along with Jahnava devi dasi, his dedicated wife, he visited the Bhubaneswar temple to hear from His Divine Grace Sri Srimad Gour Govinda Swami Maharaja, in November 1989 and took initiation fromhim, his eternal Guru Maharaja a few months later in 1990.
+Along with Jahnava devi dasi, his dedicated wife, he visited the Bhubaneswar temple to hear from His Divine Grace Sri Srimad Gour Govinda Swami Maharaja, in November 1989 and took initiation from him, his eternal Guru Maharaja, a few months later in 1990.
 Srila Gurudeva told him that he was Prabhu's eternal spiritual father, and that he always had a place in his heart for Akincana prabhu.

-In 1991 Srila Gurudeva installed Sri Sri Gour-Gour-Nitai for Akincana prabhu to worship and a year or so later, Akincana prabhu and Jahnava devi dasi, along with their dear friends and fellow disciples, Krsnananda prabhu and Manjubhasini devi dasi, were instructed to live in Sri Vrindavan dhama by Srila Gurudeva.
+In 1991 Srila Gurudeva installed Sri Sri Gour-Nitai for Akincana prabhu to worship and a year or so later, Akincana prabhu and Jahnava devi dasi, along with their dear friends and fellow disciples, Krsnananda prabhu and Manjubhasini devi dasi, were instructed to live in Sri Vrindavan dhama by Srila Gurudeva.
 His Divine Grace told each couple to build a house, and that when he retired in the future, Srila Gurudeva would come and live with them in the Dhama.
 As Sriman Mahaprabhu sent the Goswamis to Vrindavana, so Srila Gurudeva sent these four devotees to Lord Krishna's holy dhama.

 After Srila Gurudeva performed his final manifest pastimes, Akincana prabhu split his time between the U.K., Malaysia (in both places he would continue distributing books and preaching, and was a regular attendee of Hari Nama sankirtan parties.) and Sri Vrindavana dhama.